 The Regional Resilience Assessment Program

-The Regional Resilience Assessment Program (RRAP) is a comprehensive risk assessment program for owners and operators of Critical Infrastructure (CI) facilities within the 10 CI sectors in Canada.
+The Regional Resilience Assessment Program (RRAP) is a vulnerability and dependency assessment program for owners and operators of Critical Infrastructure (CI) facilities within the 10 CI sectors in Canada.
 This program involves site assessments to help organizations measure and improve their resilience to all hazards in Canada, such as cyber threats, accidental or intentional man-made events, and natural catastrophes.

 These site assessments are voluntary, non-regulatory, free-of-charge and confidential.
 Participants are asked to complete three 5-minute surveys on their experience with the program after the assessment is conducted.